7 Barriers to Organizational Change (And How to Overcome Them)

 For a successful change initiative, you need to earn buy-in from both top management and entry-level employees.

 The top management buy-in is essential to add legitimacy to the change initiative.
-Their job is more than just sponsoring the initiative, but to actually take the onus of the change and lead by example.
-However, the mid-level and entry-level employees need to be on board to implement the change at the ground level.
+Their job is more than just sponsoring the initiative; it is to take the onus of the change and lead by example.
+However, mid- and entry-level employees must be on board to implement the change at the ground level.
+When employees understand and believe in the necessity and value of the change, they are more likely to be motivated, engaged, and cooperative, making the transition smoother and more effective.

 Change fatigue manifests in burnout, apathy, and frustration – all of which result in lower employee engagement and productivity.
 Prioritization of change management is the key to deal with this barrier to change.